NTIA/p2108/README.md

 ## Terrestrial Statistical Model ##

 The statistical clutter loss model for terrestrial paths as described in Section 3.2.
-This model can be applied for urban and suburban clutter loss modelling for frequencies between 2 to 67 GHz.
-This model can be applied to both ends of a path only for paths of at least 1 km.
+This model is valid for urban and suburban clutter environments.
+For paths between 0.25 and 1 km, this model can only be applied to one end of the path.
+For paths greater than 1 km, the model can be applied to both terminals, if desired.

 ### Inputs ###